TNUoS charges for businesses

 TNUoS generation charges depend on a “load factor,” a measure of how each type of generator uses the national grid from day to day.

-There are three types of load factors applied.
+There are three types of load factors for generation TNUoS charges:

 Conventional low-carbon generators